ibm-cloud-docs/cloud-pak-multicloud-management/cf-getting-started.md

    * `-c` Is a required parameter that refers to the URL for the CloudForms console.
 For example, `https://vm17-cf-test.ibm.com/#/`

-5. Verify that the CloudForms instance is in the IBM Cloud Pak​ console navigation menu.
-From the IBM Cloud Pak​ navigation menu, click **Automate infrastructure** > **CloudForms**.
+5. Verify that the CloudForms instance is in the IBM Cloud Pak​​ console navigation menu.
+From the IBM Cloud Pak​​ navigation menu, click **Automate infrastructure** > **CloudForms**.

-CloudForms is integrated with the IBM Cloud Pak​ console.
+CloudForms is integrated with the IBM Cloud Pak​​ console.

 ![image](images/results_access_CF.png)